danielmcheng1/drone/writeup.md

 +image size, etc.
 +posting to SFTP (move these to the SDK section?)

+In software development, you want to first use existing libraries, pacakages, and apps because
 [//]: # (check spelling, cost, system availability)
 ### Dimensions:
 * Logistics: Cost, system availability (= color)